yuulive/hfkhv/README.md

 - Passwords, database names and roles can only have alphanumeric characters and underscores.
 - Each script filename must uniquely identify correspoinding database object.
 - Filename information is used to track dependencies between objects using simple whole word search, assuming default `public` schema.
-- Triggers and Constraints are assumed not to have dependencies.
+- Triggers, constraints and policies are assumed to not be required by other objects (always safe to drop).
 - Each new file in `./pgfine/migrations/` is assumed to be increasing in alphabetical order.
 - empty string is the name of the first migration (inserted if no migrations exist)
 - `{pgfine_role_prefix}` text should not be used for other porpuses as for database-role prefix in your scripts.